ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/TransmitterModelMultibeam.rst

             :widths: auto

             * - :py:attr:`~ansys.stk.core.stkobjects.TransmitterModelMultibeam.set_filter`
-              - Set the current filter model by name.
+              - Do not use this method, as it is deprecated.
+Use FilterComponentLinking on IAgTransmitterModelMultibeam instead.
+Sets the current filter model by name.
             * - :py:attr:`~ansys.stk.core.stkobjects.TransmitterModelMultibeam.set_modulator`
               - Set the current modulator model by name.